What is the City Doing?

 - If you would like to report a violation of the waste and organic regulations, fill out the citizen complaint form.

-The County of Marin has developed a Draft Ordinance establishing regulations requiring the use of reusable and compostable food ware materials (e.g., plates, bowls, cups, utensils, and trays) at restaurants, grocery stores and delis, bakeries, carry-out, mini marts, farmers markets, food trucks, and other businesss requiring a health permit.
-The Draft Ordinance prohibits the use of single-use plastic food ware items; proposes a $0.25 charge for disposable cups (with exemptions available for Cal Fresh/ SNAP and WIC customers); and establishes overall process for implementation and enforcement.
+The County of Marin has developed a Reusable Foodware Ordinance establishing regulations requiring the use of reusable and compostable food ware materials (e.g., plates, bowls, cups, utensils, and trays) at restaurants, grocery stores and delis, bakeries, carry-out, mini marts, farmers markets, food trucks, and other businesses requiring a health permit.
+The Ordinance prohibits the use of single-use plastic food ware items; proposes a $0.25 charge for disposable cups (with exemptions available for Cal Fresh/ SNAP and WIC customers); and establishes overall process for implementation and enforcement.

-The City of Mill Valley is in the process of reviewing and considering regulations for businesses operating within city limits.
-For more information, contact Danielle Staude at email@example.com or go to the County of Marin’s reusable foodware website (LINK)
+On April 17, 2023 The City of Mill Valley adopted the ordinance and enforcement will begin on November 10, 2023.
+For more information, contact Grace Ledwith at firstname.lastname@example.org or go to the County of Marin’s reusable foodware website

 Do your part!